So you've undertaken the responsibilities of becoming a vegan, but the major question is, can you still eat your beloved Sour Punch Straws?

 • Artificial Flavor

-• Artificial Color Added (Including Blue 1, Blue 1 Lake, Yellow 5 (Tartrazine), Yellow 5 Lake).
+• Artificial Color Added (Including Blue 1, Blue 1 Lake, Yellow 5 (Tartrazine), and Yellow 5 Lake).

 Although Sour Punch Straws don't specify any animal ingredients some, include sugar, glycerine, artificial flavor or colors, which inevitably raise questions within the vegan community.